padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 - **Fire Frequency- number of fires in a year**

-Rangelands managers are not only interest when the fires occured, but also the number of times fires occured is crucial for the assessment of management practices.
+Rangelands managers are not only interested in the time of the fires, but also the number of times fires occured is crucial for the assessment of management practices.
 If managment practices, such as early season prescribed burning, are efficient then the number of LDS fires is expected to be low.
 Below is a function to count the number of fires in a year.